“We must eliminate the gaps in Northern Ontario health human resources in order to achieve equitable and sustainable access to quality health care.”

 Dr. Sarah Newbery

-Assistant Dean, Physician Workforce Strategy
+Associate Dean, Physician Workforce Strategy

 The health and wellbeing of Northern Ontarians depends on having timely access to physicians and other healthcare providers, to meet the diverse needs of the people.

-NOSM’s latest Strategic Plan, The NOSM Challenge 2025, had set the first strategic direction as the “Transformation of Human Health Resources in Northern Ontario“ with the following goal: To link human health resources (HHR) to Northern Ontario’s needs (Francophone, Indigenous, rural and urban) with a focus on specialist and subspecialist physician training.
+NOSM University’s latest Strategic Plan, The NOSM Challenge 2025, had set the first strategic direction as the “Transformation of Human Health Resources in Northern Ontario“ with the following goal: To link human health resources (HHR) to Northern Ontario’s needs (Francophone, Indigenous, rural and urban) with a focus on specialist and subspecialist physician training.